aviaryan/Very-Fast-Dictation/README.md

 2.  **Start Dictating:**
     -   Go to any text field in any application.
     -   Press the `Control` key twice rapidly to start recording.
-    -   You will see a "Recording..." label appear on your screen.
+    -   You will see a "Recording..." label appear on your screen at the center.
     -   Begin speaking.
-    -   Press the `Control` key twice again to stop.
+    -   Press the `Control` key once to stop.
-    -   The transcribed text will be available in your clipboard, ready to be pasted.
+    -   The transcribed text will be instantly pasted to your active screen.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/aviaryan/VeryFastDictation/issues).
+Feel free to check the [issues page](https://github.com/aviaryan/Very-Fast-Dictation/issues).

 ## 📄 License